 He flipped the page to the blank side of the sheet again.
 “Are you wanting to start your picture again?”
-Jacob was trying to tell me through actions and his eyes something important.
+Jacob was trying to tell me something important through his actions and eyes.
 I was fumbling to understand.

 The thought occurred to me that his desire to draw something on the opposite side of the page could be for a whole variety of reasons.
 A ghost is something you don’t see.
 His light pencil markings might be his idea of how a ghost moves almost invisibly through the air.
 The other side of the paper might be where the ghost travels.
-On that side of the paper his bright crayon markings showed a flurry of movement.
 Alternatively, Jacob (who was just three and had never dressed up as a ghost before) might have been completely overwhelmed by the task.
 What do ghosts look like?
 What experiences or relationship has he ever had with ghosts?
 Could he draw his experience of being a ghost better after Halloween that before?

 Amy: The role of colouring sheets and children’s confidence as artists